|

 Whereas; “The throughput of the system is determined by its constraints

 (19).”
-We mentioned
+We mentioned buffering or

-buffering or safety.
-We might think of
+safety.
+We might think of this

-supply chain, and as waiting time/patients in healthcare.
+chain, and as waiting time/patients in healthcare.
 In the reductionist paradigm where

-everything is equivalent, so too should the safety be equivalent and thus spread
+everything is equivalent, so too should the safety be equivalent and thus

-locally, liberally, and therefore equally throughout the whole.
+spread locally, liberally, and therefore equally throughout the whole.
 In the systemic paradigm where entities are

 inequivalent, so too should the safety be inequivalent.
 The maximal safety is found at the location

 of the least equivalence thereby protecting the whole system.
-Protecting
+Protecting the whole system is

-the whole system is analogous to exploiting the whole system.
-Exploitation
+analogous to exploiting the whole system.
+Exploitation is the only word that

-is the only word that is common to both groups.
-Common and yet its meaning is
+is common to both groups.
+Common and

-different.
-In the reductionist
+yet its meaning is different.
+In the

-that we must exploit each part equally.
+surprised to find that we must exploit each part equally.
+In the systemic paradigm where entities are

-be surprised to find that we must exploit each part inequally.
-In fact the English language does not allow
+inequivalent we should not be surprised to find that we must exploit each

-us to say this.
-Thus maximal
+language does not allow us to say this.

-entities – the constraints in the system.
+the least equivalent entities – the constraints in the system.
+The word we must use to describe the

-non-constraints is subordination.
-Just as
+inequal exploitation of non-constraints is subordination.
+Just as exploit is the only word

-exploit is the only word common to both paradigms; subordinate is the only
+common to both paradigms; subordinate is the only word unique to one of the

-we should do and not doing what we shouldn’t do – according to the system’s
+as we know means doing what we should do and not doing what we shouldn’t do –

-perspective.
+according to the system’s perspective.
 The fact that the word “exploit” occurs in both

 paradigms and the word “subordinate” only occurs in the more recent paradigm